 AWAKENS Inc. was co-founded by Yuta Matsuda, Tomohiro Takano, and Kensuke Numakura.

 Users create a Genomelink login using their email and creating a password.
 They are then required to upload raw DNA data from 23andMe, Ancestry, or MyHeritage.
 Genomelink is a great company to upload data.
 Users can also let the site connect directly to their 23andMe or Ancestry account to retrieve their DNA data.

 Genomelink claims to help its users learn more about themselves by analyzing various genetic traits.
 Importantly, this company does not report on any health-related traits.

 Users who upload the DNA data will immediately receive 25 trait reports free of charge.
+This provides users with a sample of the services to explore before full purchase.
 These include Physical Traits, Personality, Intelligence, Food & Nutrition, and Fitness.
-Customers should be aware that some experts believe that there is little evidence to support analyzing these traits by DNA, especially Genomelink intelligence.
-This provides users with a sample of the services to explore before full purchase.